I have now completed my training as a mediator. What now?

 Marketing & Practice Development:

-Once you have completed your training, observed 3 mediators, taken out insurance and made your commitment to the EU code of conduct, you can commence practice as a mediator.
+Once you have completed your training, observations, taken out insurance and made your commitment to the EU code of conduct, you can commence practice as a mediator.

-Clerksroom offer a free service to allow you to promote your personal profile using the National Mediator Database www.nationalmediatordatabase.com The database and website are automated and allow you to create a new account, add your profile, insurance, training certificate, manage your CPD records for the subsequent years, obtain feedback from your clients, manage your history and mediation success rates in addition to various other features.
+The database is automated and allows you to create a new account, add your profile, insurance, training certificate, manage your CPD records for the subsequent years, obtain feedback from your clients, manage your history and mediation success rates in addition to various other features.
 Our automated status system will allocate you junior mediator status if you have undertaken up to 25 mediations; senior mediator status when you have completed 25-50 mediations and finally, Elite Mediator status when you have completed 50+ mediations and have positive feedback recorded from satisfied clients.

 Starting out as a mediator is tough as most parties use a mediator they have used before or have had recommended to them.
 This makes it very difficult to get your first few mediations under way.
 Our advice is to market yourself as widely as you can, refer as many of your firm's clients to the profile and invite them to ask for you if your profile is appropriate.

-Clerksroom will organise a mediator using the mediator requested and then make a charge to the parties for the administration of the mediation.
-We do not charge mediators membership fees, annual fees, marketing fees or commission.
-For mediators our service is completely free.
+Clerksroom will organise a mediation using the mediator requested and then make a charge to the parties for the administration of the mediation.
+We do not take a cut of the mediators fee, our administration charge is on top, so you would receive 100% of your fee.

 Marketing and promotion of your new qualification must be the responsibility of the trainee.
 Clerksroom are happy to offer advice and guidance whenever practical but Clerksroom is an administration service, providing administrative support for parties wishing to appoint a mediator.